 We also act solely as advocate at inquiries, preparing carefully with witnesses chosen by our clients to give evidence.
 Green Balance represented the Save Longstone Edge Group and the Campaign to Protect Rural England (Peak District and South Yorkshire Branch) at an enforcement inquiry into development at Backdale Quarry in the Peak District National Park in 2005.
 Inappropriate development at this site has now been halted by the High Court, but at the time the quarry was widely viewed as damaging to the image of the industry as well as to the landscape of the National Park.
 The central issue concerned the appearance of the site as an aggregates quarry whereas the developer argued that he was lawfully quarrying for fluorspar within the limestone.
 In the event the inquiry was halted at an early stage for technical reasons.

 Many solar arrays can be fitted into the landscape on low quality ground, but the North Wessex Downs AONB Unit was particularly concerned by proposals for about 150,000 panels covering 67 hectares on Wroughton airfield, Swindon.
-At the public inquiry in 2014, Green Balance helped the Unit present evidence to best effect (but did not cross-examine the promoter's witnesses).
+At the public inquiry in 2014, Green Balance helped the Unit present evidence to best effect.
 Natural England and English Heritage also objected to the scheme, which was in a prominent position in a large landscape overlooked by the ancient Barbury Castle hillfort and The Ridgeway National Trail.
 Revealing how perceptions can be very different, the impact on landscape character was described by the AONB Unit's professional landscape consultant as 'major negative'.
 However, the Inspector concluded it would be only 'slight adverse', and decided that the overall effect on character and visual amenity would be 'less than substantial'.
+The photographs show the site 'before' and 'after' the solar farm was built.

 If we might be able to help you, please get in touch: